ASLP-lab/OSUM/README.md

 For more introductory information about OSUM-EChat and instructions on how to use the OSUM-EChat framework for inference and training, please refer to <a href="OSUM-EChat/README.md">HERE</a>.
 </p>

+## News and Updates
+### 2025.8.27 🔥 We have open-sourced OSUM-EChat!
+The offline inference code, model parameters, demo page, and experience page of OSUM-EChat are now available.
+For details, please refer to <a href="OSUM-EChat/README.md">HERE</a>.
+The model training code, real-time dialogue deployment code, EChat-200K dataset, and evaluation data will be released soon.

+### 2025.8.14 🎉 We are extremely honored to introduce OSUM-EChat, a new end-to-end empathetic speech dialogue model.
+Its related paper has been published ([OSUM-EChat Paper](http://arxiv.org/abs/2508.09600)), and the code and model checkpoints will be made available very soon.

+Built on the OSUM large-scale speech understanding model, this model adopts a three-stage training process of "understanding-generation-empathy" and innovatively incorporates empathy-related reasoning mechanisms.
+It has successfully achieved industry-leading empathetic dialogue capabilities under the condition of limited speech dialogue data.
+To the best of our knowledge, this is the first empathetic dialogue model in the industry built upon a large-scale speech understanding model, and also a pioneering research achievement in the field of empathetic reasoning.

 <br>